aaronangle/Git_Twitter/README.md

 ## Project Structure

-Most of the code lives in the `src` folder and looks like this:
+The layout of the `src` folder looks like this:

 ```sh
 src